 By default, Gloo Gateway automatically spins up gateway proxies when you create a Gateway resource.
 To do that, a default gateway proxy template is used as well as the settings in the GatewayParameters and Settings resources.
 For more information, see Default gateway proxy setup.

 You can choose to not leverage the automatic gateway management capabilities in Gloo Gateway, and instead, manage the gateway lifecycle yourself.
-This setup can be useful if you want to deploy a gateway proxy in a non-Kubernetes environment such as a virtual machine (VM), or if you want to have full control over the lifecycle of your gateway proxy.
+This setup can be useful if you want to deploy a gateway proxy in a non-Kubernetes environment such as a virtual machine (VM).

 Before you begin